 2. Stocks, typical funds, bonds etc. – you’re holding onto a piece of paper with the numbers $250,000 on it.
 The companies close down – your piece of paper is now worth zero.

-3. The Watch Fund - you’re holding onto watches from companies sometimes hundreds of years old and these watches retail at $500,000 or more 🙂 You’ve now just been holding onto a greater, more important collection for the next generation.
+3. WatchFund – you’re holding onto watches from companies sometimes hundreds of years old and these watches retail at $500,000 or more 🙂 You’ve now just been holding onto a greater, more important collection for the next generation.
 You could also just wait the recession out and sell later.

 Remember this though: Especially if you’re a person with a lot of investable cash – there’s really nothing else on your body you can spend serious amounts of money on, let alone invest in.
 Sooner or later, whether you like watches or not – you’re going to be buying watches.
-It could be for yourself, your spouse, your children, your business partners… but why buy a $100,000 watch that will cost you $100,000 and will lose you money when you can buy a $200,000 watch for $100,000 that will make you money?
-The Watch Fund.
+It could be for yourself, your spouse, your children, your business partners… but why buy a $100,000 watch that will cost you $100,000 and will lose you money when you can buy a $200,000 watch for $100,000 that could make you money?
+WatchFund.

-The minute one party is not happy – it’s over for all of us.
+When one party is not happy – it’s over for all of us.
 In that sense, we’re a bit of a “limited edition” ourselves – once we cannot deploy your additional new funds comfortably, we’ll reject your funds and you’ll have to wait for a current investor to leave.
 The amount we could deploy for an investor changes from week to week – please contact us to get an idea of how much we can handle currently.

 The sustainability angle is equally important though:-

 In 1969, the Quartz watch was invented, ironically, by the Swiss – and that killed most of the worldwide mechanical watch industry.
 Master Watchmakers came home one day with no idea how to pay for their homes, their children’s education – their futures.
 They all told their children one thing: